-Article 14.43.
-PROVISIONAL MEASURES
+ARTICLE 14.43: PROVISIONAL MEASURES

-1. Each Party shall provide that its judicial authorities have the authority to order prompt and effective provisional measures:

-(a) to prevent an infringement of any intellectual property right from occurring, and in particular, to prevent goods that involve the infringement of an intellectual property right from entering into the channels of commerce in a Party's jurisdiction; and

-(b) to preserve relevant evidence in regard to the alleged infringement.

-2. Each Party shall provide that its judicial authorities shall have the authority to adopt provisional measures inaudita altera parte where appropriate, in particular where any delay is likely to cause irreparable harm to the right holder, or where there is a demonstrable risk of evidence being destroyed.

-3. The judicial authorities shall have the authority to require the applicant to provide any reasonably available evidence in order to satisfy themselves with a sufficient degree of certainty that the applicant is the right holder and that the applicant's right is being infringed or that such infringement is imminent, and to order the applicant to provide a security or equivalent assurance sufficient to protect the defendant and to prevent abuse.
+- 1. Each Party shall provide that its judicial authorities have the authority to order prompt and effective provisional measures: - (a) to prevent an infringement of any intellectual property right from occurring, and in particular, to prevent goods that involve the infringement of an intellectual property right from entering into the channels of commerce in a Party's jurisdiction; and - (b) to preserve relevant evidence in regard to the alleged infringement. - 2.
+Each Party shall provide that its judicial authorities shall have the authority to adopt provisional measures inaudita altera parte where appropriate, in particular where any delay is likely to cause irreparable harm to the right holder, or where there is a demonstrable risk of evidence being destroyed. - 3.
+The judicial authorities shall have the authority to require the applicant to provide any reasonably available evidence in order to satisfy themselves with a sufficient degree of certainty that the applicant is the right holder and that the applicant's right is being infringed or that such infringement is imminent, and to order the applicant to provide a security or equivalent assurance sufficient to protect the defendant and to prevent abuse.

-Subsection C. Special Requirements Related to Border Measures
+Sub-Section C: Special Requirements Related to Border Measures

-Article 14.44.
-SCOPE OF BORDER MEASURES
+ARTICLE 14.44: SCOPE OF BORDER MEASURES

-Each Party shall, in conformity with the provisions of Part II, Section 4 of the TRIPS Agreement, adopt procedures to enable a right holder, who has valid grounds for suspecting that the importation of counterfeit trademark or pirated copyright goods (20) may take place, to lodge an application in writing with the competent authorities, administrative or judicial, in the Party in which the border measure procedures are applied, for the suspension by that Party's customs authorities of the release into free circulation of such goods.
-A Party may enable such an application to be made in respect of goods which involve other infringements of intellectual property rights, provided that the requirements of this Section are met.
-A Party may also provide for corresponding procedures concerning the suspension by the customs authorities of the release of infringing goods destined for exportation from their territory.(21)
+Each Party shall, in conformity with the provisions of Part III, Section 4 of the TRIPS Agreement, adopt procedures to enable a right holder, who has valid grounds for suspecting that the importation of counterfeit trademark or pirated copyright goods20 may take place, to lodge an application in writing with the competent authorities, administrative or judicial, in the Party in which the border measure procedures are applied, for the suspension by that Party's customs authorities of the release into free circulation of such goods.
+A Party may enable such an application to be made in respect of goods which involve other infringements

-(20) For the purposes of this Chapter:
+20 For the purposes of this Chapter:

-(a) "counterfeit trademark goods" means any goods, including packaging bearing without authorization a trademark which is identical to the trademark validly registered in respect of such goods, or which cannot be distinguished in its essential aspects from such a trademark, and which thereby infringes the rights of the owner of the trademark in question under the law of the country of importation; and (b) "pirated copyright goods" means any goods which are copies made without the consent of the right holder or person duly authorized by the right holder in the country of production and which are made directly or indirectly from an article where the making of that copy would have constituted an infringement of a copyright or related right under the law of the Party in which the border measure procedures are applied.
+(a) "counterfeit trademark goods" means any goods, including packaging bearing without authorization a trademark which is identical to the trademark validly registered in respect of such goods, or which cannot be distinguished in its essential aspects from such a trademark, and which thereby infringes the rights of the owner of the trademark in question under the law of the country of importation; and

+(b) "pirated copyright goods" means any goods which are copies made without the consent of the right holder or person duly authorized by the right holder in the country of production and which are made directly or indirectly from an article where the making of that copy would have constituted an infringement of a copyright or related right under the law of the Party in which the border measure procedures are applied.